redhat-cip/dci-openshift-app-agent/README.md

 Possible tags are:

-* prepare_host
+* job
 * pre-run
 * running
+* testing
 * post-run
-* success

-As the `KUBECONFIG` is read from the `prepare-host` tasks, this tag should always be included.
+As the `KUBECONFIG` is read from the `pre-run` tasks, this tag should always be included.

 ## License